sunwng/books-i-read/System Design Interview - Volume 2.md

         - Pull
             - the rate of consumption is determined by consumers
             - even though there are no messages in the broker, consumers still keep pulling, wasting resources

+        ⇒ Pulling strategy is usually chosen

+- State storage
+    - stores
+        - mapping b/w partitions and consumers
+        - last consumed offsets of consumer groups for each partition
+    - data access patterns
+        - random and frequent read & write
+        - frequently updated, rarely deleted
+- Broker
+    - the higher the minimum number of ISRs (In-Sync Replicas), the safer
+        - but needs to consider tradeoff b/w latency and safety